 In the UK life expectancy is increasing by 5 hours a day!
 We wanted to celebrate this and ensure we make the most of this time.
 It is important that whilst many of us will be working for longer through choice or necessity that we strive to get a healthy work and life balance.

 Our belief is that ageing well is about quality and quantity and in adding life to the years as well as years to life.

 Getting out and about, meeting like-minded people and taking part in activities or pursuing an interest all support health & wellbeing and last year’s Festival brought over 100 opportunities to do this.

 Whilst taking part in the Festival may be a one off experience it may also be the starting point of a new interest, a boost to your social life or a regular activity.

-Impact Initiatives made this year’s Festival possible by way of a successful collaboration with Brighton & Hove City Council, voluntary sector organisations and local businesses.
+Impact Initiatives made last year’s Festival possible by way of a successful collaboration with Brighton & Hove City Council, voluntary sector organisations and local businesses.
 We work with some brilliant people, all of who were instrumental in organising the two weeks-long event, including the fabulous team at Osomi, as well as our amazing photographer Maria Scard, in addition to our headline sponsor Mayo Wynne Baxter, and many more who generously donated their time and resources.

 We hope you’re encouraged to get involved, try something new, or simply enjoy what our City has to offer.
 A place you can connect with like-minded people and, above all, have a great time celebrating.